sureshkrishna-m/ai-chatbot-e2e-automation/README.md

 ### Generating Allure Reports

-1.  **Generate the Allure report:**
+1.  **Generate and Open the Allure report:**

     ```bash
-    npx allure generate allure-results -o allure-report --clean
+    npm run test:allure_generate_and_open
     ```

-2.  **Open the Allure report:**

-    ```bash
-    npx allure open allure-report
-    ```

     This will open the Allure report in your default web browser.

 ### Test Language Configuration

 The test language is configured within the Playwright configuration file (`playwright.config.js`).
-Ensure that the appropriate locale and any necessary language-specific settings are configured for your tests. *(Expand on this section if you have specific i18n or l10n configurations)*
+Ensure that the appropriate locale and any necessary language-specific settings are configured for your tests.